Creep (Radiohead song): Legacy

 Following the release of Pablo Honey, Radiohead spent two years touring in support of Belly, PJ Harvey and James.
 They performed "Creep" at every show, and came to resent it.
 O'Brien recalled: "We seemed to be living out the same four and a half minutes of our lives over and over again.
 It was incredibly stultifying."
 Yorke told Rolling Stone in 1993: "It's like it's not our song any more ...
 It feels like we're doing a cover."
 During Radiohead's first American tour, audience members would scream for "Creep", then leave after it was performed.
-Yorke said the success "gagged" them and had almost caused them to break up; they felt they were being judged on a single song.
+Yorke said the success "gagged" them and almost caused them to break up; they felt they were being judged on a single song.
 Radiohead were determined to move on rather than "repeat that small moment of [our] lives forevermore".

-According to O'Brien, the success of "Creep" meant that Radiohead were not in debt to EMI, and so had more freedom on their next album, The Bends (1995).
+The success of "Creep" meant that Radiohead were not in debt to EMI, and so had more freedom on their next album, The Bends (1995).
 The album title, a term for decompression sickness, references Radiohead's rapid rise to fame with "Creep"; Yorke said "we just came up too fast".
 John Leckie, who produced The Bends, recalled that EMI hoped for a single "even better" than "Creep" but that Radiohead "didn't even know what was good about it in the first place".
-Radiohead wrote the Bends track "My Iron Lung" in response, with the lines: "This is our new song / just like the last one / a total waste of time".
+Radiohead wrote the Bends song "My Iron Lung" in response, with the lines: "This is our new song / just like the last one / a total waste of time".
 Yorke said in 1995: "People have defined our emotional range with that one song, 'Creep'.
 I saw reviews of 'My Iron Lung' that said it was just like 'Creep'.
 When you're up against things like that, it's like: 'Fuck you.'
 These people are never going to listen."

 In January 1996, Radiohead surpassed the UK chart performance of "Creep" with the Bends single "Street Spirit", which reached number five.
 This, alongside the critical success of The Bends, established that Radiohead were not one-hit wonders.
 Over the following years, Radiohead departed further from the style of "Creep".
-During the promotion for their third album, OK Computer (1997), Yorke became hostile when "Creep" was mentioned in interviews and refused requests to play it, telling a Montréal audience: "Fuck off, we're tired of it."
+During the promotion for their third album, OK Computer (1997), Yorke became hostile when "Creep" was mentioned and refused requests to play it, telling a Montréal audience: "Fuck off, we're tired of it."
 He dismissed fans demanding it as "anally retarded".
-After the tour, Radiohead did not perform "Creep" until the encore of their 2001 homecoming concert at South Park, Oxford, when an equipment failure halted a performance of another song.
+After the tour, Radiohead did not perform "Creep" until the encore of their 2001 homecoming concert at South Park, Oxford, when a keyboard malfunction halted a performance of another song.